raganwald/raganwald.github.com/_posts/2014-12-20-why-why-functional-programming-matters-matters.md

 ---

-1. And now I&#8217;m worried: what am I _still_ missing?
+[^1]: And now I&#8217;m worried: what am I _still_ missing?

-2. Please let&#8217;s not have a discussion about [Turing Equivalence](http://en.wikipedia.org/wiki/Turing-complete).
+[^2]: Please let&#8217;s not have a discussion about [Turing Equivalence](http://en.wikipedia.org/wiki/Turing-complete).
 Computer Science &#8220;Theory&#8221; tells us &#8220;there&#8217;s no such thing as more powerful.&#8221; Perhaps we share the belief that _In theory, there&#8217;s no difference between theory and practice.
 But in practice, there is_.

-3. I am not making the claim that _I_ consider memory management or unsealed base classes harmful, but I argue that there exists at least one person who does.
+[^3]: I am not making the claim that _I_ consider memory management or unsealed base classes harmful, but I argue that there exists at least one person who does.

-4. The word &#8220;factor&#8221; has been a little out of vogue in recent times.
+[^4]: The word &#8220;factor&#8221; has been a little out of vogue in recent times.
 But thanks to an excellent [post on reddit](http://programming.reddit.com/info/18td4/comments), it could make a comeback.

-5. So much so that we won&#8217;t even bother to show what loops looked like in the days of `for (int i = 0; i < employeeList.size(); ++i)`.6.
-Another organization might merge employees and departments, or have each department &ldquo;own&rdquo; a collection of employees.
+[^5]: So much so that we won&#8217;t even bother to show what loops looked like in the days of `for (int i = 0; i < employeeList.size(); ++i)`.

+[^6]: Another organization might merge employees and departments, or have each department &ldquo;own&rdquo; a collection of employees.
 This makes our example easier, but now the _data_ doesn&rsquo;t factor well.
 Everything we&rsquo;ve learned from databases in the last forty years tells us that we often need to find new ways to compose our data.
 The relational model factors well.
-The network model factors poorly.<div style="clear:both; padding-bottom:0.25em"></div>
+The network model factors poorly.